Wizarding World: Future television series

+Official television shows and special

 TBS and Cartoon Network aired Harry Potter: Hogwarts Tournament of Houses on 28 November 2021 as part of the 20th anniversary celebrations.
 It was a bracket style quiz show where fans would compete for their Hogwarts house in teams of three.
-It featured four episodes and was hosted by Helen Mirren and included Harry Potter cast members: Tom Felton, Simon Fisher-Becker, Shirley Henderson, Luke Youngblood, along with other cameos like Pete Davidson and comedian Jay Leno.
+It featured four episodes and was hosted by Helen Mirren and included Harry Potter cast members: Tom Felton, Simon Fisher-Becker, Shirley Henderson, Luke Youngblood, Matthew Lewis, along with other cameos like Pete Davidson and comedian Jay Leno.

-Many members of the original cast reunited for Harry Potter 20th Anniversary: Return to Hogwarts, an HBO Max retrospective special to celebrate the 20th anniversary of Philosopher's Stone, which was released on 1 January 2022.
+Many members of the original cast reunited for Harry Potter 20th Anniversary: Return to Hogwarts, an HBO Max retrospective special to celebrate the 20th anniversary of the first film, which was released on 1 January 2022.

+A cooking show, Harry Potter: Wizards of Baking, premiered on 14 November 2024.
+It is hosted by Harry Potter cast members James and Oliver Phelps.